openconfig/kne/x/webhook/README.md

 Use the normal KNE command to create the topology.

 ```
-$ kne create kne/x/webhook/examples/b2b.textproto
+$ kne create kne/x/webhook/examples/topology.textproto
 ```

-You should now see your routers with 3 containers instead of the one, this is because the webhook has injected the dsdn and pmte containers.
+You should now see r1 with 2 containers instead of the one, this is because the webhook has injected the alpine linux container.

 ```
-b2b                         r0                                                            3/3     Running   0          24s
+webhook-example                         r1                                                            3/3     Running   0          24s
-b2b                         r1                                                            3/3     Running   0          22s
+webhook-example                         r2                                                            3/3     Running   0          22s
 ```

 ## Removing the webhook